carlgira/oci-multigpu/README.md

     deepspeed --hostfile=/home/opc/multigpu/deepseed-hosts --master_addr multigpu-0.subnet.vcn.oraclevcn.com --master_port 3000 DeepSpeedExamples/inference/huggingface/text-generation/inference-test.py --name bigscience/bloom-3b --batch_size 2
 ```

-At the end you will see the completition of two phrases in each GPU
+At the end you will see the completition of two phrases in each GPU (multigpu-0 and multigpu-1)

 <img src="deepspeed-inference.png" />